By their nature, their quality, their perceived desirability, possessions reflect the character of their owner.

 Possessions extend the footprint of an individual beyond the boundaries of their existence.
 While some may regard this as meritorious, even attractive, the down side is that the owner can never have control of those parts of the possession which fall outside those boundaries.
 Equally, a paradox exists in that Things are unto themselves, they are their own entities, and as such no-one can entirely own them.
 Similarly, a possession that lives – a pet, a slave, an employee – although perhaps regarded as an asset of the employer, owner or nation state, can never truly be possessed outright because inevitably the spirit of the Thing remains of itself.

 Possessing a Thing, makes a person visible to the world at large.
+And consequently is exposed to greater scrutiny.
 The greater the number of possessions for which a person is responsible, the larger is the impression that individual makes and the more that individual must expend to preserve any kind of privacy.

 The wealthy are made weak by their possessions.